prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

 1. In Power BI Desktop, when the load process completes, in the model diagram, position the new table directly beneath the **Order Date** table.

-    *The table may be out of view.
+   >**Note**: The table may be out of view.
 If this is the case, scroll horizontally to reveal the table.*

 1. Notice that the **Targets** table doesn't have a blue bar across the top.

      ![](../images1/dp-500-lab8-13.png)

-    *The absence of a bar indicates the table belongs to the import source group.*
+     >**Note**: The absence of a bar indicates the table belongs to the import source group.

 ### Task-5: Create model relationships